kometenstaub/obsidian-version-history-diff/README.md

 For *Sync*, it only displays the Sync versions.
 For *File Recovery* and *Git*, it also shows the current state of the file from disk as latest version.

+The Git diff lets you copy the hash by clicking on it.
+By default, only the first seven characters are copied. `Shift-click` to copy the full hash.

 ## Contributing